Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 a little banner add inside the app itself wouldnt be a bad idea asking us to donate and thanking us for the free version.
 I still feel that yearly subscriptions for updates and the ability to vote what new addons improvements should be done first would be great.
 With you Sam as the lead and majority voter.
 With you track record in leading this development its a no brainer you are the most qualified.

-Jakewill almost 15 years ago
+Jakewill over 15 years ago

 Jakewill